 In January 2004, certain noteholders requested conversion of their senior notes into Company restricted shares of common stock.
 The Company's Board of Directors approved this request by amending the terms of the Senior Note for a limited time.
 The Company immediately notified all of the outstanding Senior Noteholders of this temporary conversion option, and indicated that it would accept the surrender of the Senior Notes as consideration for the purchase of the Company's common shares at a price of \$2.10 per share.
 The conversion price represented the current market price of the Company's common stock.
 An aggregate of \$2,539,000 of senior notes were converted into 1,209,038 shares of common stock of the Company in January 2004.
-On November 3, 2005, the Company paid \$350,000 of these senior notes and obtained a subordinated agreement from the remaining \$100,000 noteholder.
-The remaining outstanding senior note at March 31, 2006 and December 31, 2005 was \$100,000.
-The Senior Notes mature on June 15, 2006.
-The Company has accounted for the Senior Notes outstanding as current liabilities at March 31, 2006.
-On November 3, 2005, the Company obtained a subordination agreement from the remaining \$100,000 noteholder.
+On November 3, 2005, the Company paid \$350,000 of these senior notes and obtained a subordination agreement from the remaining \$100,000 noteholder.
+The remaining outstanding senior note matured and was repaid in June 2006.
 The Company issued 20,000 warrants to purchase common stock of the Company at \$5.00 in consideration for the subordination agreement.
-These warrants expire on June 15, 2006.
+These warrants expired on June 15, 2006.